apache/causeway-site/content/intro/getting-started/ide/eclipse.md

 The simple and quickstart archetypes automatically generate `.launch` configurations in the `webapp` module.
 You can therefore very simply run the application by right-clicking on one of these files, and choosing "Run As..." or "Debug As...".

-> please see the screencast to see this in action.
+> the screencast shows this in action.

 <hr/>
 ## Other domain projects.